Impersonation Protection alerts the administrator when it detects an account takeover via email and from within

 If you determine that an account has been compromised, you can create an incident right from the alert.
-Click the Create Incident button.
+Click Create Incident.
 Follow the instructions in Handling an Account Takeover.

 Note that if you create an incident from an alert, the incident might be based on an inbox rule or suspicious sign in.
 In these cases, you know which of your accounts was compromised, but you might not have a suspicious email.
 When you are working with the wizard, you can specify that you do not have a sample of a malicious email.

 Report False Positive

-If Barracuda Sentinel detected suspicious activity, but you are certain the activity was legitimate, click the Report False Positive button.
+If Barracuda Sentinel detected suspicious activity, but you are certain the activity was legitimate, click Report False Positive.

 For more information on reporting false positives from other locations, refer to False Positives.